jackpal/jackpal.github.io/_posts/2022-02-13-Tailscale_and_Tablo.md

 My son's away at college, without a TV.
 He wanted to watch the Superbowl.
-We realized that one way to do that would be for him to access our family's [TabloTV](https://www.tablotv.com/) DVR remotely.
+We realized that one way to do that would be for him to access our family's [Tablo DVR](https://www.tablotv.com/) remotely.
 Tablo supports remote access, but there's a catch: The client software has to be set up while the Tablo device and the client machine are on the same local network.